Third-Party Hauling Requirements for Construction Materials

-- There should be no more than 10% non-recyclable materials, by volume, in the container.
+- There should be no non-recyclable materials in the container.

-- Recycling containers with contamination that exceeds 10% non-recyclable materials, by volume, must be hauled by Waste Management.
+- Recycling containers with non-recyclable materials must be hauled by Waste Management.

-- You must contact Waste Management, the City’s contracted hauler for non-recyclable C&D waste, for hauling services at (800) 592-9995.
+- You must contact Waste Management, the City of Seattle's contracted hauler for non-recyclable C&D waste, for hauling services at (800) 592-9995.

 Seattle Public Utilities will periodically inspect construction site containers to make sure that:

-- Recycling containers are labeled with a list of acceptable materials and that there is not significant amounts (no more than 10%) of non-recyclable materials in the container by volume through visual examination of container contents.
+- Recycling containers are labeled with a list of acceptable materials and that there are no non-recyclable materials in the container through visual examination of container contents.

-- Disposal containers are those provided by Waste Management and that they do not have significant amounts (no more than 10%) of any targeted C&D recyclable materials such as concrete.
+- Disposal containers are those provided by Waste Management and that they do not have any targeted C&D recyclable materials such as concrete.

 Note that these rules do not apply to: